 Sadly, due to such difficulties, sometimes even the most loving partnership can falter.
 Understanding the effects of adult ADHD on relationships can help prevent broken relationships.
 In fact, there are even ways to ensure a completely happy relationship.

 Many people have heard of ADHD, which is also known as attention deficit disorder (ADD), though this is considered an outdated term.
 A large percentage of people may recognize the term, but don’t know what it entails or even what it means.
 ADHD stands for attention-deficit hyperactivity disorder.
 This means that your partner may display symptoms of attention difficulties as well as hyper behaviors.
-This neurological disorder is chronic, which this means that people have it for life.
+This neurodevelopmental disorder is chronic, which means that people have it throughout their lives.

 Most people experience difficulties with the following: